williamyang1991/GP-UNIT/data/readme.md

-For easy training, the dataset are suggested to structured in the following folder structures:
+For easy training, the dataset is suggested to arranged following the folder structures:

 ```
 DatasetName